Author: Leona Werezak

 Busy third-party imaging facilities and hospitals suffer financial losses when many patients cancel on the same day due to inclement weather.
 With mobile services, the patients stay where they are, and the imaging services come to them.

-Mobile imaging services can be incorporated into your current facility and service delivery model without adding space, equipment, or training.
+Mobile radiology imaging services can be incorporated into your current facility and service delivery model without adding space, equipment, or training.

 Faster Results and Better Patient Treatment